tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 The discovery and slowing of the army, Breaking an alliance with the dragon preists of the northern mountains, and the crossing of enemy lines to slay prince dagoag

-To halt an army: in this adventure the party will discover a town on the road to the [[Xylaani Biomes and Climate|Purelake]], just ahead of a bridge that spans a treacherous section of river, [[Prince Dagoag|Arch Fey Prince Dagoag]] needs this crossing and thus has been sending knights to scout and secure the area
+To halt an army: in this adventure the party will discover a town on the road to the [[Xylaani Biomes and Geography|Purelake]], just ahead of a bridge that spans a treacherous section of river, [[Prince Dagoag|Arch Fey Prince Dagoag]] needs this crossing and thus has been sending knights to scout and secure the area
 -
 Hooks,
 - signs or rumors of an army building, Slaves taken to the yark